Ramozz/Point-Cloud-Classification-and-Volume-Estimation/README.md

 - cls_preparation - reads the pcd files, stores them in Numpy arrays and generated h5 files which will be later used for the network train.
 - human_counter - contains the required code for the TOF sensor along with the methods developed to clean, measure and estimate the Polygon's volume.
 - cls_generator - takes the point clouds captured, cuts, transpose and rotates them in order to generate more point clouds and create a bigger dataset, which could provide better classification results.
-The classification_weights.h5 is also available consisting in node weights, which correspond to the best performance achieved during the PointNet train.

 Multiple datasets were created in order to enhance the accuracy of the classification network and the polygons used were the following:

 ![1](https://user-images.githubusercontent.com/39749315/68707811-623cd100-058a-11ea-9a65-dd881f4c4f69.JPG)

-All the C++ modules developed are intended to generate an executable and the results obtained can be seen in the images below.
+The classification_weights.h5 is also available consisting in node weights, which correspond to the best performance achieved during the PointNet train.

-Results:
+## Results:

-Classification:
+### Classification:

 ![2](https://user-images.githubusercontent.com/39749315/68708096-e8591780-058a-11ea-9c12-206a10f5b8ba.JPG)

-Volume:
+### Volume:

-Mesh:
+- Mesh:

 ![4](https://user-images.githubusercontent.com/39749315/68708102-eabb7180-058a-11ea-8124-abedd25c9a40.JPG)

-Slices:
+- Slices:

 ![5](https://user-images.githubusercontent.com/39749315/68708106-eb540800-058a-11ea-8d87-b8c2a541b9a8.JPG)

-- The Mesh algorithm generates a volume prediction in 6 seconds and the Slices algorithm processes only in 2 seconds.
+The Mesh algorithm generates a volume prediction in 6 seconds and the Slices algorithm processes only in 2 seconds.

 This repository is also useful for PCL begginers with implementation examples of:
 - Statistical Outlier Removal;